 Right-handed could draw it by gradually pressing down the brush when pulling the brush first then rise it up gradually to the right bottom corner.
 However, R, left-handed, had to push the brush down and forward to the right bottom corner.
 The brush is soft, difficult to control when you push it forward and rise it up gradually to get a round stroke end.

-It is completely different from the writing English letters with pen, the strokes of letters are all the same width, left-handed could pull the pen from left to right without problem.
-When you use soft brush to write stroke width not consistent, the difficulty is too high to overcome.
+It is completely different from the writing English letters with hard pen, the strokes of letters are all the same width, left-handed could pull the pen from left to right without problem.
+When you use soft brush to write stroke width not consistent, the difficulty is too big to overcome.

 I had not realized the problem until I saw her struggle in clerical script.
 I suggested her write with right hand, but she didn’t want to.
 She kept struggling to end of the semester, didn’t come back next semester.
 However, her elder sister, right-handed, was the best student in the class, won multiple first prize in Chinese calligraphy competitions.